hellatan/ms-static-blog/README.md

 ### Add YAML Front Matter

 At least add the YFM from above.
-Other properties that can be added:
+Other properties that can be added (though some implementation may be TBD):

 - `tags`: comma delimited list of tags. there is no master list.
 You'll need to check the individual posts
 - `drafts`: if `true`, it will not be published, but viewable in dev mode
+- social media handles: `twitter`, `instagram`, `github`

 ### Submit a pull request

 Get it reviewed.
-That is all.

 ## Topics